Burlington Northern Railroad: History

 The Burlington Northern, along with handling freight trains, briefly operated inter-city passenger trains.
 The BN had started operations just a matter of weeks before the end of service of the original California Zephyr, which had been operated by the CB&Q, in conjunction with the Denver and Rio Grande Western and Western Pacific railroads, and continued to operate the North Coast Limited, Mainstreeter, Empire Builder, Western Star, Denver Zephyr, "Gopher", and "International", until Amtrak took over intercity passenger service in May 1971, thus becoming the last "new" Class I railroad to operate its own passenger trains.
 The BN also operated a commuter line inherited from the CB&Q from Aurora, Illinois to Chicago Union Station.
 This line is still owned and operated to this day by the BNSF Railway under a purchase-of-service agreement with Metra.

 In May 1980 when Mount St. Helens erupted, the BN owned the land around the summit of Mount St. Helens in Washington state.
 In the 19th century, the United States government distributed land to railroads as a way to open up the American West and the 9,677 ft peak was granted to the Northern Pacific.
 It was inherited in the 1970 merger by Burlington Northern.
 Following the eruption the land including the volcano was subsequently transferred in a land swap between the railroad and the United States Forest Service so the Mount St. Helens National Volcanic Monument could be established.

 On November 21, 1980, the St. Louis–San Francisco Railway was acquired, giving the railroad trackage as far south as Florida.

 In the early 1980s, two independently operated railroads, owned by Burlington Northern Inc. were absorbed into the Burlington Northern Railroad; the Colorado and Southern Railway was absorbed in 1981, followed by the Fort Worth and Denver Railway in 1982.

 The railroad relocated its headquarters from Saint Paul to Seattle, Washington in 1981, as well as its parent company and sister companies.

+The railroad made significant investments in establishing unit trains for transportation of grain in the 1980s.
+In 1982, grain traffic made up 13 percent of the railroad's freight.
+Unit trains allowed the company to more efficiently use its equipment and reduce its operating expenses.

 All of Burlington Northern, Inc's non-rail operations were spun off to a new company, Burlington Resources in 1988.

 The railroad once again relocated its headquarters in 1988, moving from Seattle to Fort Worth, Texas.

 On September 22, 1995, the Atchison, Topeka and Santa Fe Railway merged with the Burlington Northern to create the Burlington Northern Santa Fe Railway.
 However, the merger was not official until December 31, 1996, when a common dispatching system was established, Santa Fe's non-union dispatchers were unionized and the implementation of Santa Fe's train identification codes systemwide.
 On January 24, 2005, the railroad shortened its name to BNSF Railway.